-St Michael’s will be closed for maintenance work from 10th August and will re-open on Tuesday 1st September.
+St Michael’s will close on Tuesday 16th August and will re-open on the 1st September 2016.

 As you walk up the pathway to the front door of St Michael’s The Sanctuary, it is possible to see and sense that you are approaching somewhere out of the ordinary, for this is not a traditional church.